vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 will early terminate the search and matching and evaluate the query in the order dictated by the `ranking.matchPhase.attribute` attribute field.

-Match phase early termination requires an single valued numeric field with `attribute` and `fast-search`.
+Match phase early termination requires a single valued numeric field with `attribute` and `fast-search`.
 See [Match phase query parameters](../reference/query-api-reference.html#ranking.matchPhase).
 Match-phase limit cannot terminate/early stop any potential `second-phase` ranking expression, only matching and `first-phase` ranking, hence the name: *match phase limit*.